The SEND Course

 What will the training involve?

 Mid Essex ITT have developed this new course in conjunction with senior leaders from special schools in Essex to ensure it meets the needs of the children and schools in the area.
 It has been underpinned by the latest guidance from the Department for Education regarding ITT and special schools, ensures fidelity with the ITTECF and ensures compliance with the ITT criteria and supporting advice.
-If you have any questions about the course content, please contact our Director, Sophie Allchin who would be happy to help - [email protected]
+If you have any questions about the course content, please contact our Director who would be happy to help - [email protected]